 My work considers the nature of knowledge, how it is conveyed, and what “knowing” is.
-I am interested in the relationship between common ways of distributing knowledge—words or equations—and the intuitive, often subliminal, ways we construct what we know to be true.
+I am interested in the relationship between common ways of distributing knowledge—words or data—and the intuitive, often subliminal, ways we construct what we know to be true.

 My site-specific exhibitions create a space and context that place the observer physically inside the piece, activating their senses to receive and process the experience.
 Walking through a library along a series of unfolding collages.
 Stepping into a field tent to discover blue sky and a cloud shifting in an animated film.
 Seeing and hearing sand move through an immense hourglass.
 Opening a book.

 My art explores how we yearn to name, interpret, and organize the worlds around and inside us, and plays with the nuanced relationship between fact and truth.
-I aim to convey a rhythm between the grand and the diminutive, the specific and the impressionistic, that which is known and that which is only sensed.
+I aim to convey a rhythm between the grand and the diminutive, the specific and the impressionistic, that which is known and that which is sensed.